okeeffed/dennisokeeffe-blog/content/blog/2020-11-06-exploring-vercel-analytics.md

 Today's post looked at setting up Vercel Analytics with a Next.js 10 project, followed by emulating some real-world metrics though a page-speed service and finally a high-level look at what data comes back.

-Vercel (and formerly as Zeit) have been building some bad ass tools and services for years and their platform is top-notch.
+Vercel (and formerly as Zeit) have been building some badass tools and services for years and their platform is top-notch.

 Be sure to check back as I delve further into some of the new options that Vercel and Next.js 10 provide in upcoming posts.